No Tags Found!

 Dear colleagues,

-I read an article published in the columns of mondaq news letter on fallout in economic activities, labour related matters and specifically application of 'force majeure' clause for initiating labour matters with a perspective in Thailand.
-The views contained in the article almost akin to Indian scenario as well.
-I'm sharing the article with a view to discuss how far "force majeure" clause, if they form part of agreements (and how to go about if there is no such clause in terms of apptt.,) can be applied in India.
-Especially - i) reduction in idle wages for lock down period and/or 'no- work-no-pay'
+I read an article published in the columns of Mondaq newsletter on fallout in economic activities, labor-related matters, and specifically the application of 'force majeure' clause for initiating labor matters with a perspective in Thailand.
+The views contained in the article are almost akin to the Indian scenario as well.
+I'm sharing the article with a view to discuss how far the "force majeure" clause, if it forms part of agreements (and how to proceed if there is no such clause in terms of appointment,) can be applied in India.
+Especially:

 ii) Closure of units, reduced operations, lay-off

-iv) Leave regulation, attendance, Work From Home admin.
+iv) Leave regulation, attendance, Work From Home administration

 From India, Bangalore